a1024/hView/bin/readme.txt

-Download/build these libraries (as 64-bit) to run the provided hView executable:
+Download/build these libraries (as 64-bit) to run the provided/compiled hView executable:

 1) FFTW:	for DFT (needs debugging) https://fftw.org/install/windows.html